GetScatter/ScatterWebExtension/readme.md

 #### Requesting an Identity

 Once an Identity is provided it will not need to be re-approved every time.
-**You should re-request the identity before signature requests to make sure it has not changed**.
-Check the flow diagram for more details.

 ```
 // You can require certain fields